Contraction (operator theory): Contractions on a Hilbert space

 where U is a unitary operator and Γ is completely non-unitary in the sense that it has no non-zero reducing subspaces on which its restriction is unitary.
 If U = 0, T is said to be a completely non-unitary contraction.
 A special case of this decomposition is the Wold decomposition for an isometry, where Γ is a proper isometry.

-Contractions on Hilbert spaces can be viewed as the operator analogs of cos θ and are called operator angles in some contexts.
+Contractions on Hilbert spaces can be viewed as the operator analogs of cosθ and are called operator angles in some contexts.
 The explicit description of contractions leads to (operator-)parametrizations of positive and unitary matrices.